osadl/SPDX2Disclosure/README.md

 |licensing=bsdtext    |     -lb      | Same as -ln plus non-standard BSD licenses verbatim |
 |licensing=hashedtext |     -lh      | Same as -ln plus all hashed licenses verbatim       |
 |licensing=text       |     -lt      | Same as -ln plus all licenses verbatim              |

+## Prerequisites
+This program was originally written to be used in conjunction with the <a href="https://github.com/fossology">FOSSology</a> Open Source license compliance software system and toolkit, and in particular to post-process the output files of the <a href="https://www.osselot.org">OSSelot</a> project.
+However, there is nothing to prevent the program from being used in another context as well.

+For the licensing options 'none', 'bsdtext' and 'hashedtext', the FOSSology generated disclosure file is needed, since it will be copied verbatim to the head of the output file.
+The program will generate its name internally by replacing the string part '-SPDX2TV.spdx' of the SPD input file by '-OSS-disclosure.txt'.
+However, any other file name of the disclosure file can be specified using the -d option.
+The FOSSology default name of the disclosure file is "ReadMe_OSS".

 ## Program description per command line option
 ### 1. licensing=none